go-swagger/go-swagger/docs/generate/spec.md

-      -m, --scan-models        includes models that were annotated with 'swagger:model' --compact            when present, doesn't prettify the json -o, --output=            the file to write to -i, --input=             the file to use as input -c, --include=           include packages matching pattern
+      -m, --scan-models        includes models that were annotated with 'swagger:model' --compact            when present, doesn't prettify the json -o, --output=            the file to write to -i, --input=             an input swagger file with which to merge -c, --include=           include packages matching pattern
       -x, --exclude=           exclude packages matching pattern
           --include-tag=       include routes having specified tags (can be specified many times)